ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/01_sessions/01_intro/README.md

 * What is your setup and why does it work well for you?
 * Investigate something for your environment or GitHub that you haven't used before.
 Describe it briefly.
+* Do you have any aspects, experiences, tips, etc. for working with GitHub that could be helpful to know for beginners?
-* Check with your classmates that do not have any experiences with GitHub yet and support them, if needed.
+* Check with your classmates who do not have any experiences with GitHub yet and support them, if needed.
 * Are there any open questions for working with the course material and GitHub?

 ## Learnings